 - Impact of intervention assessments

 - Discussion with parents and children as appropriate.

 - Discussion of SEN provision governing body meetings

 4.1: What support is available to promote the emotional and social development of children with SEND?

 The school’s behaviour policy can be viewed on our website.
-Other support that the school has access to, should they be required are:
+All members of the Senior Leadership team have received team teach training.
+Other support that the school has access to, should it be required is:

 - Pastoral Support Plans

 - Individual reactive plans

 - Advice from outside agencies such as The Foundry

 4.3: What medical support is available in the school for children with SEND?